- Purchase the complete Expat Arrivals Mumbai Guide (PDF)

 Private schools in Mumbai could be an economical choice for those expats wanting a better standard of education at an affordable price.
-They're ideal for families in India for the long haul as they provide better integration with the local population and culture.
+They're ideal for families who will stay in India for the long haul and they provide better opportunities for integration with the local population and culture.
 Parents should note that teaching styles may not suit all children and some schools have a strong focus on rote learning.
 We suggest reviewing all the schooling options before making a firm decision.

 International schools in Mumbai

 Expats should note that international schools are notorious for their high fees.
-Many parents are lucky enough to receive education allowances from their employer to help foot the bill, but if this is not the case, be mindful when negotiating a salary that a large chunk will need to go toward tuition.
+Many parents working in Mumbai are lucky enough to receive education allowances from their employer to help foot the bill.
+If this is not the case, be mindful when negotiating a salary that a large chunk will need to go toward tuition.